If you’ve invested any amount of time into knowledge management within your organization, you know how involved a

-Whenever your teams engage with one another, knowledge is being created and shared.
+Whenever your teams engage with one another, knowledge is created and shared.

-It’s essential, then, to consider how the communication and collaboration tools your organization uses tie into your knowledge management initiatives.
+It’s essential, then, to consider how the communication and collaboration tools your organization uses tie into your overall knowledge management software stack.

 Specifically, you want to know that:

 - Your teams are easily able to share knowledge and information in the first place

 - This knowledge can be communicated in a variety of formats